 Receive the latest updates and tips & tricks

-The study conducted put the 10% rule to the test.
+A study by Buist et al. (2007) put the 10 percent rule to the test and found no significant difference injury rates between who followed the 10 percentrule and those who progressed at their own pace.
 This study involved 532 novice runners who were randomized into two groups: one followed the 10% rule based program over 13 weeks, and the other followed a standard 8-weekprogram.
-The results revealed no difference in injury rates between the two groups, with injury incidences of 20.8% and 20.3%, respectively.
+The results revealed no difference in injury rates or injury severity between the two groups.
 This suggests that the 10% rule does not significantly reduce injury risk.

 Here are the key findings: